dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

 close to the spindle axis.
 In general these reflections require significant Lorentz corrections and as a result have less trustworthy intensities anyway.
-From the remaining reflection shoeboxes, the average beam divergence and reflecting range is calculated, providing the two Guassian width parameters :math:`\sigma_D` and :math:`\sigma_M` used in the 3D profile model.
+From the remaining reflection shoeboxes, the average beam divergence and reflecting range is calculated, providing the two Gaussian width parameters :math:`\sigma_D` and :math:`\sigma_M` used in the 3D profile model.

 Following this, independent integration jobs are set up.
 These jobs